SoloDevNZ/hashnode/clgmc1fyx0050hgnve0jp99rl.md

 ![HDD](https://images.pexels.com/photos/33278/disc-reader-reading-arm-hard-drive.jpg?cs=srgb&dl=pexels-pixabay-33278.jpg&fm=jpg&w=640&h=427 align="left")

-* Using an empty drive (or partition) to store my images has advantages.
+Using an empty drive (or partition) to store my images has advantages.
 I can:

 * Secure images with repeatable, scheduled backups (think: CRON Jobs),

 * Rebuild the host system without losing images,

 * Move the drive (or partition) to another system,

-    * Improve reliability, performance, or capacity,
+* Improve reliability, performance, or capacity, by...

-        * Enable the cluster option, and/or
+    * Enabling the cluster option, and/or

-        * Include more drives.
+    * Including more drives.

+I'm ambivalent about using an empty drive (or partition) on this test system.
+However, if this was a clustered production system, then I'd *absolutely* store my images on M.2 drives, SSDs, and HDDs.

 * On the `homelab` system, I use Gnome Disks to format an empty partition without installing a filesystem.

 * In a terminal, I list the installed devices, unmount an empty partition, and prepare the partition for use: